 Relaxing on the beach after a short cycle ride is one of the best things to do in Tulum.
 You’ll find it hard to drag yourself away from the dazzling white sand and glimmering turquoise waters once it comes time to head home.

-If renting a bike isn’t your thing there are plenty of taxi’s that run back and forth from Tulum town to the beaches.
+If renting a bike isn’t your thing, plenty of taxis run back and forth from Tulum town to the beaches.
 Make sure to agree on a set price ahead of time, and have exact change when possible.

-12. Enjoy Fresh Fish Tacos at Taqueria La Eufemia on Tulum Beach
+12. Enjoy Fresh Fish Tacos on Tulum Beach

 13. Instead of a Hotel in Tulum, Why Not Glamping in Tulum?!